What are teachers talking about when they ask for scholarly articles?

 - American History in Video is a collection of more than 5,000 videos: commercial and governmental newsreels, archival footage, public affairs footage, and documentaries.
 Included are PBS and History Channel titles, as well as NASA footage.

 - American National Biography is an Oxford University Press database of biographies of approximately 19,000 men and women whose lives have helped shape the history of the United States, and includes illustrations, cross-references and linked websites.
 The biographies are limited to deceased individuals.
+Also included is access to the Oxford Companion to United States History.

 - Ancestry provides online access to documents, including census reports, birth certificates, obituaries, wills and real estate documents, military records, and immigration and emigration records to facilitate the research of family history.
 Currently, Ancestry is available only through the FSS network.